billy-yoyo/TSPlate/README.md

 It can easily be added to an existing project using the class template interface (`T.Class`)

+## Documentation

+For a brief of the What, Why & How of TSPlate, take a look at [the documentation](./docs/introduction.md)

 ## Examples

 You can run any of these examples by cloning this repo any using `npm run example [filename].js`.
 See the `examples` folder for filenames.
 For example, `npm run example basic-validation.js`.